Division of Business & Financial Affairs Frequently Asked Questions

 What is a Federal Perkins Loan?

-What is a Bursar?
-Where is the Bursar’s Office?
-The Bursar is the financial and administrative manager for student account related activities.
-The Bursar’s Office is the university office responsible for student tuition, fees, and bill paying.
-The Bursar’s Office is located on the first floor of the Hill Hall Building.
+What is Student Financial Services?
+Where is Student Financial Services?
+Student Financial Services is the financial and administrative manager for student account related activities.
+Student Financial Services is the university office responsible for student tuition, fees, and bill paying.
+Student Financial Services is located on the first floor of the Hill Hall Building.

 What are my payment options?
 You can make payments at the Cashier's window using cash, personal checks (which are electronically processed and converted to an EFT), cashier's checks, money orders, and credit cards.
 We accept the following major credit cards Mastercard, Discover, and American Express.
 Payments over the phone can be made using these credit cards as well.
 All payment options are, also, available online except, of course, cash payments, and money orders.